The Different

 Off-piste : 90mm and more.

-• The tail is the part that is at the ack of a ski.
-It is useful to stabilize and balance the skier, but it also helps with turns, especially at the end of them.
+- The tail is the part that is at the ack of a ski.
+It is useful to stabilise and balance the skier, but it also helps with turns, especially at the end of them.

-• The sides are the lateral parts of skis.
-They protect and make the ski stiffer.
+- The sides are the lateral parts of skis.
+They protect and make the ski firm.
 Straight sides allow more power and more precision.

-• The base is the part that is in contact with the snow.
+- The base is the part that is in contact with the snow.
 It is mostly made out of polyethylene PE.
-It reduces adhesion to make the ski slide properly on snow.
+It reduces friction to make the ski slide properly on snow.

 To help you choose the right skis, we will review two main criteria :

-• For what level?
+- For which level?
 We will talk about the construction of the ski

 FOR WHAT LEVEL?

-At Prosneige, we have 6 ranges for skis :
+At Audacius, we have 6 options for Ski Rental :

 ON WHAT TYPE OF TERRAIN?

-If you are a skier that like taking challenges, Prosneige will recommend you take between 80mm and 90mm for the waist width.
-The purpose is to have a 70%-60% slopes ski and 30%-40% off-piste ski, for skiers that are more technic-oriented and who want to go on fresh snow, not yet groomed.
+If you are a skier that likes challenging skiing.
+The Audacius Team recommend that you take between 80mm and 90mm for the underfoot width.
+The purpose is to have a 70%-60% on piste ski and 30%-40% off-piste ski, for skiers that are more technique-oriented and who want to go on fresh snow, not yet groomed.

-If you want to only do off-piste skiing, on fresh and untouched snow, Prosneige will recommend you take “fat skis”, that are 5* or 6*.
-They will have a waist that measures 100mm with a rocker shape to help you float on snow.
+For Off-Piste skiing, on fresh and untouched snow, Audacius recommend you take “fat/powder skis”, that are part of our 5★ or Audacius range.
+They will have a much wider underfoot width that measures 100mm with a rocker shape to help you ‘float’ in powder.

 You are now ready to choose skis that will be perfectly adapted to you!
 You only have to click the button below!